jhallen/joe-editor/docs/tasks.md

 ### Use cases

-The pop shell window has a number of nice uses:
+Pop-up shell windows have a number of nice use cases:

 * Use it browse manual pages